Oban Saints youth results and fixtures | The Oban Times

 We value our content and our journalists, so to get full access to all your local news updated 7-days-a-week – PLUS an e-edition of the Oban Times – subscribe today for as little as 56 pence per week.

-Last weekend’s results – Under- 13s, no game; Broomhill 4, Under 14s 2.
-Saints scorers were Connor Moore and Toby MacFarlane Barrow Under-15s 8 v Dumbarton Riverside 0.
-Scoring for Saints were Aaron McKay (3), Aidan MacPhee (2), Craig Millar, Sam Coates and Jordan Norman.
-Under-16s 4, Dumbarton United 3.
-On target for Saints were Keir MacLean (3) and Soll Smith.
-Under-17s 6, Antonine 1.
-Saints scorers were Daniel McCuish (3), Kenny MacDonald (2) and Lewis Buchanan.
+Last weekend’s results: Dumbarton United 14, Under 13s 0.
+Under 14s v Broomhill, postponed.
+Giffnock 1, Under 15s 7.
+Scoring for Saints were Eusan Finlay (3), Gavin Forgrieve, Cammy Clark, Kenni Gray and Jordan Norman.
+Helensburgh 0, Under 16s 9.
+On target for Saints were Keir MacLean (3), Scott Mossman (2), Cameron Kerr (2), Rory Dowd and Oran Bryce.
+Port Glasgow Juniors v Under 17s, postponed.

-This weekend’s fixtures: Dumbarton United v Under 13s; Under 14s v Broomhill; Giffnock v Under 15s; Helensburgh v Under 16s; Port Glasgow Juniors v Under 17s.
+This weekend’s fixtures: Under 13s, no game; Under 14s v East End Utd; Westerton v Under 15s; Under 16s v Ardencaple; Under 17s v Loch Lomond.